dermatologist/cql-express-r4/README.md

 # CQL Express R4

-A demo project that demonstrates how to setup an Express server to execute CQL (Clinical Quality Language) with LLM support.
+## About
+CQL is a domain-specific language that allows clinicians and researchers to express queries and retrieve data from electronic health records (EHRs) in a standardized and interoperable way.
+CQL supports the use of terminology services, which are external services that provide mappings and translations between different code systems and value sets.

+One limitation of FHIRPath-based CQL execution is that it cannot handle assertions in the FHIR DocumentReference resource.
+I have forked the nodejs CQL execution engine to add a hook that can call an LLM when it encounters a DocumentReference [here](https://github.com/dermatologist/cql-execution).

+This is an simple express server example of how to use the LLM hook to execute CQL that contains assertions in the DocumentReference resource.
 See related projects for more details.

 ## Related projects
 * [cql-execution](https://github.com/dermatologist/cql-execution)